A Very Brief and Incomplete History of the Department

 The Department’s name was changed from the Department of Philosophy and Religion to the Department of Philosophy and Religious Studies in Fall 2009.
 This change was made in order to emphasize that the Department provides a home to two independent disciplines—Philosophy and Religious Studies—each with its own faculty and programs.
 It was also intended to signal clearly that, in its teaching and scholarship on religion, the Department does not seek to advance the practice of religion or of any particular religion, but only to study religion objectively as a significant human phenomenon.

 The number of tenured and tenure-track faculty in the Department increased to a peak of 23 (16 in philosophy and 7 in religious studies) in Spring 2008.
 This fell to 18 (13 in philosophy and 5 in religious studies) in Fall 2011 as a result of natural attrition coupled with several years of budget cuts in the wake of the financial collapse of October 2008.
-The number increased to 21 in Fall 2013 and then declined to the current level of 20 (14 in philosophy and 6 in religious studies) as a result of a retirement in January 2014.
+The number increased to the current level of 21 (15 in philosophy and 6 in religious studies) in Fall 2018.
+Three of these faculty members have teaching obligations in both the Department and the College of Humanities and Social Sciences’ Division of Interdisciplinary Studies (in the fields of Africana Studies, Women’s & Gender Studies and Science, Technology & Society).

 The Department fosters high standards of scholarly and academic excellence.
 In its instructional role, it still focuses on providing quality undergraduate programs and courses to a wide range of NC State students.
 These undergraduates include philosophy and religious studies majors, students taking one or more of the six undergraduate minors administered by the Department, and students who take the Department’s courses to support their primary interests or to satisfy general education requirements, college requirements, or requirements of other majors or minors.
 Notwithstanding its focus on undergraduates, the Department now offers several educational opportunities to graduate students in other disciplines through a selection of graduate courses and the graduate minor in Cognitive Science.(2)